 By Frank J. Macchiarola

-Frank J. Macchiarola is the Chancellor of St. Francis College and the former Dean of the Benjamin N. Cardozo School of Law.
+Frank J. Macchiarola, chancellor of St. Francis College in Brooklyn, is a former law professor and dean at Benjamin N. Cardozo School of Law, Yeshiva University